 To help contain the rising costs of delivering electricity, the NSW Government will merge the three distribution networks into a single corporate structure to reduce waste and duplication and generate savings from economies of scale.

-It is expected the reform will deliver in excess of $400 million in efficiency savings over four years, which will be used to fund electricity bill rebates for low income households and families.
+It is expected the reform will deliver in excess of $2 billion in efficiency savings over four years, which will be used to fund electricity bill rebates for low income households and families.
 These reforms will also place downward pressure on electricity prices in future years.

 How will the reforms achieve cost and efficiency savings?